Ivo-Balbaert/The_Way_to_Jai/book/17_Basics of procedures.md

 ```

 As we see in line (1), a procedure can also have two or more return values (like in Go).
 They are listed after the -> and separated by a `,` If it enhances readability, they may be enclosed between (), like -> (int, int)
 (These are needed when a proc with multiple return values is used as an argument in another proc).
+`proc2` in line (1B) shows named return values. `proc3` in line (1C) shows return values with named default arguments (they have to be named).
+In the case of a simple return, all return values are automatically returned by default.
+Lines (2C-D) shows how this works when the proc is called.
 The returned values are assigned to an equal number of variables in the left-hand side (see line (3)); if necessary these variables could have been declared earlier.
-It is not necessary to assign all return values, unless #must is specified (see § 17.6.1)
+It is not necessary to assign all return values, as in (2B) where we ignore the 2nd return value.
+Ignoring values could be a mistake, so Jai provides #must to enforce you to assign all return values (see § 17.6.1)   .
 It is better to return things by value; this avoid having extra stack copies like in C.

 **The _ token**